Laubengespräche

 by Uta Schnuppe-Strack and Vera and Steve Schaub

-Paintings by Elena Azimi, Attika Dahri, Elise Eekhout, Edith Glocker-Block, Gerd Lepic, Alex Yakimenko
+Paintings by Elena Azimi, Attika Dahri, Elise Eekhout, Edith Glocker-Block, Gerd Lepic, Schiro

 Photographs by Anne Sargeant